sekika/swrcfit/doc/en/model.md

 parameters to be optimized with swrcfit.

 FX model is supported from version 3.0.
 Correction function of the FX model, C(h), is by default 1.
 It can be changed by parameter setting.
-See [[Setting-file]] for detail.
+See [calculation options](setting.md) for detail.

 ## Unimodal models (BC, VG, LN and FX)